toddwestley/Operate-Flightgear-by-bike-on-a-R-Pi-5/README.md

 	a pidture showing my flight from skyvector the “speed_parameters.txt”, I used

+I wish to openly acknowledge the help I got from the Holy Spirit.

 Please help me add omitted details from my explanation.